amaranth-lang/amaranth/docs/glossary.rst

 .. _DUT:

  **DUT (Device under test)**
-  A physical chip or logic circuit being tested at simulation.
+  A physical chip or logic circuit being tested at :ref:'simulation<Simulation>`.

   The results of the testing can result in a chip being given a grade to represent the extent to which it meets tolerance values.